I can’t complain too much about today.

 The place where they handled Annie’s cremation was amazing.

-We received a lovely urn, along with her nose and paw prints, and some fur.
+We received a lovely urn, along with her nose print, her paw print, and some fur.

 I hadn’t expected that.